House #2 is officially rented!

 Most new investors – myself included – start with the question, “Does this house have a positive cash flow?”

-The problem with that question is that if you buy a house in cash, ANYTHING will have a positive cash flow.
+The problem with that question is that almost ANYTHING will positive cash flow if you buy in cash.
 You can’t decipher whether or not a house is a good investment based on that.

 The better question is “What’s the house’s return on investment?”
 The common way to measure this is through a metric called the cap rate.